Kendrapada: Geography

-The river Chitroptala (a branch of the Mahanadi) flows through Kendrapara district.
-Other rivers in Kendrapara include the Luna, the Karandia, the Gobari, the Brahamani, the Birupa, the Kani, the Hansua, the Baitarani, the Kharasrota, and the Paika.
-This district has 9 blocks, which are Aul, Derabish, Garadpur, Mahakalapada, Marshaghai, Kendrapara, Rajanagar, Rajkanika, Pattamundai.
+The river Chitroptala (a branch of the Mahanadi) flows through Kendrapada district.
+Other rivers in Kendrapada include the Luna, the Karandia, the Gobari, the Brahamani, the Birupa, the Kani, the Hansua, the Baitarani, the Kharasrota, and the Paika.
+This district has 9 blocks, which are Aali, Derabish, Garadpur, Mahakalapada, Marshaghai, Kendrapada, Rajanagar, Rajkanika, Pattamundai.

 Transport

-To reach Kendrapara one can take the Jagatpur-Salipur state highway SH9A or National Highways No.16 and 53.
-Kendrapara is a two and a half hour drive from Bhubaneswar Airport on National Highway 16 and State Highway 9A.
-The nearest railway station is at Cuttack, which is 54 kilometres from the Kendrapara township on State Highway 9A.
+To reach Kendrapada one can take the Jagatpur-Salipur State Highway SH-9A or National Highways 16 and 53.
+Kendrapada is a two and a half hour drive from Bhubaneswar Airport on National Highway 16 and State Highway 9A.
+The nearest railway station is at Cuttack, which is 54 kilometres from the Kendrapada township on State Highway 9A.